jharwell/sierra/docs/src/plugins/prod/graphs.rst

 Configuration for each type of inter-experiment graph currently supported by this plugin is below.
 Unless stated otherwise, all keys are required.

+..
+NOTE:: Inter-experiment graphs collate a single ``src`` across experiments.
+There is deliberately no way to draw a graph's data from *multiple* source files here: by stage 4, any multi-file joining has already happened upstream in stage 3 (see :ref:`plugins/proc/collate`, which supports joining columns from several files into one collated output).
+A graph that needs data originally spread across files should point ``src`` at the stage-3 output that already joined them.
+This keeps every product sourced from a single file.
+For how this collation reshapes the data (one column per experiment in a single output file), see :ref:`concepts/dataflow/stage4`.

 .. tab-set::